gvwilson/thirdbit/src/fiction/iffy/index.md

 It splashed on them too,
 though Iffy barely noticed.
-Every few moments Wales muttered another curse as the exoskeleton's tiny core cycled tried yet another trick from its defensive repertoire.
+Every few moments Wales muttered another curse as the exoskeleton's tiny core tried yet another trick from its defensive repertoire.

 One, two, three, four… Five.
-She tossed the last twist of jagged metal over the side, laid a thin slice of re-flesh in the wound, and glued der friend closed.
+She tossed the last twist of jagged metal to the side, laid a thin slice of re-flesh in the wound, and glued der friend closed.
 "'Zat it?" she asked breathlessly.